-McKenna v.
+Case Title: McKenna v.
 Pratt & Whitney

 The cause of the engine failure was determined to be the failure of the engine-driven fuel pump.
 On the engine design of this model, the engine fuel pump is driven from the accessory gearbox by a spline.
 Pratt & Whitney calls for an “in-situ” inspection of this pump every 600 hours by looking for a reddish-brown stain inside the fuel pump drain port.
 This inspection had been completed approximately 130 hours before the accident.
 The engine had a total flight time of 9,852 hours, with 5,574 hours since overhaul.
-After the accident, the drive splines for the accessory gearbox were found not to rotate and the telltale reddish-brown stain was noted on the accessory gear box.
+After the accident, the drive splines for the accessory gearbox were found not to rotate, and the telltale reddish-brown stain was noted on the accessory gearbox.
 Ultimately, the NTSB determined that the wear on the spline drive and coupling prevented full engagement of the spline drives.
-Inadequate inspection of the engine driven fuel pump was determined to be a contributing factor to the accident.
+Inadequate inspection of the engine-driven fuel pump was determined to be a contributing factor to the accident.

 The pilot was able to extract himself from the wreckage but suffered multiple facial lacerations and injuries to his extremities, as well as burns and a concussion.
-Slack Davis Sanger represented the pilot, alleging that the lack of proper inspection of the engine had caused the airplane to be unsafe and not airworthy.
-Through extensive investigation and negotiation on behalf of the client, Slack Davis Sanger secured a settlement to assist he and his family with his extensive medical bills and other expenses as a result of this accident.Investigative Report
+Slack Davis Sanger represented the pilot, alleging that the lack of proper engine inspection had caused the airplane to be unsafe and not airworthy.
+Through extensive investigation and negotiation on behalf of the client, Slack Davis Sanger secured a settlement to assist him and his family with his extensive medical bills and other expenses resulting from this accident.

 Mike Slack has been practicing law for over 36 years and has litigated hundreds of lawsuits.
 His experience as a licensed pilot and former NASA aerospace engineer gives him unique insight into aviation accident lawsuits.